Glasgow Travel Guide

 Address: Royal Exchange Square Glasgow

-Telephone: (0)141 229 1996
+Telephone: (0)141 287 3050

 Kelvingrove Art Gallery and Museum

-Address: Kelvin Park , Argyle Street Glasgow
+Address: Kelvin Park, Argyle Street Glasgow

-Telephone: (0)141 276 9599
+Telephone: +44 141 276 9599

 Glasgow's principal art gallery and museum, the Kelvingrove is one of Scotland's most popular free attractions.
-This imposing red sandstone building, opened in 1901, houses a superb collection of paintings by, among others, Botticelli, Rembrandt, Monet, Van Gogh and Picasso as well as an impressive display of European armour, military weapons and prehistoric relics.
-The main attraction is a room dedicated to the works of the 19th-century architect Charles Rennie Mackintosh who studied at the Glasgow School of Art and designed many of the city's great Art Nouveau buildings.
+This imposing red sandstone building, opened in 1901, houses a superb collection of paintings by old masters such as Botticelli, Rembrandt, Monet, Van Gogh and Picasso, as well as an impressive display of European armour, military weapons and prehistoric relics.
+There are 22 themed galleries containing an incredible 8,000 artefacts and objects from all over the world and covering extremely wide-ranging interests and subjects, ensuring that every visitor should be able to find something that genuinely interests them in the museum.<br /><br /> For many people, the main attraction of the permanent collection is a room dedicated to the works of the 19th-century architect Charles Rennie Mackintosh, who studied at the Glasgow School of Art and designed many of the city's great Art Nouveau buildings.
+The museum also hosts regular temporary exhibitions, for which visitors are usually charged a small entrance fee.
+There is a pleasant restaurant at the museum, and a shop for souvenirs.
+Kelvingrove is one of the top attractions in the city and generally receives rave reviews from tourists.<br /><br />

 Glasgow International Comedy Festival